What is Redwood and why people are confused

 How Redwood fits into Fusion CX architecture

-Practical guidance for Redwood adoption
+My guidance for Redwood adoption and implementations